grozmus/dragino/README.md

+# Introduction

+This is a clone of https://github.com/computenodes/LoRaWAN.git which ends development with the TTN V2.

+It has been heavily modified to :-

+* Support MAC V1.0.4 commands
+* Use timers to switch to listen on RX2 after RX1 delay plus 1 second
+* Changed user configuration file to TOML format
+* Cache all parameters
+* Added flags to indicate if the system is transmitting
+* added methods to get the last transmit air-time so that adherence to the LoRa duty cycle can be controlled
+*

+TODO

+* support both class A & C operation (not class B)
+* support MAC commands
+* support transmit timing to aid compliance with the duty cycle limitations and fair use policy
+* switch to TOML config files

+# Downlink Messages

+This code does support passing unconfirmed/confirmed downlink messages to your handler.
+Checkout the test_downlink. py example.

+Be aware that your downlink handler is called during an interrupt and should not spend too much time fiddling about.
+I recommend you push the information onto a queue and deal with the queue in a separate thread.
+Having said that you are unlikely to experience a flood of downlinks.
+There is a recommended max of 10 per day with TTN.

+The TTN servers only send downlinks after an uplink - I assume that is so TTN doesn't send messages to someone who isn't listening.

 # LoRaWAN
 This is a LoRaWAN v1.0 implementation in python for the Dragino LoRa/GPS HAT, it is currently being used to connect to the things network https://thethingsnetwork.org.
 It is based on work at https://github.com/jeroennijhof/LoRaWAN